cbdp/100-days-of-code/log.md

 - npm init — A terminal command that creates a package.json file.
 - package.json — A file that contains information about a JavaScript project.
 - npm install — A command that installs Node packages.
-- babel-cli — A Node package that contains command line tools for Babel.
+- babel-cli — A Node package that contains xcommand line tools for Babel.
 - babel-preset-env — A Node package that contains ES6+ to ES5 syntax mapping information.
 - .babelrc — A file that specifies the version of the JavaScript source code.
 - "build" script — A package.json script that you use to tranpsile ES6+ code to ES5.